HomeToursBOOKPricesBajaCopperYucatanContact

-First of all most of our competitors are good.
+First of all, most of our competitors are good.
 Their pricing may not include everything, however.
-You really need to look at their itineraries and see what the bang for the buck is.
-Most price in US dollars, we price in either, and I believe we are the only company that Canadians are protected against exchange rate swings once they have made a deposit.
+You really need to look at their itineraries and see what their bang for the buck is.
+Most of them price in US dollars, we price in Canadian, but take USD at the book rate.
+That is an immediate 3% discount if the price is nto in your native currency.

 2) Tours: How many Tours are included and how are they advertised?
 A trip which has more tours than days in length is a sure indication that they are exaggerating or at least wording it to sound better.
 A pee stop for the bus driver maybe counts as an event.
 Seriously though, we do not break down every stop on a tour as an event or tour.
 If we have several stops on a days tour, that is still one tour, not 5 or 6.
 Do they use licensed tour guides?
 Some use the wagon master or will occasionally hire an "on site" guide.
 That is technically illegal in Mexico.
 We only use only fully registered bilingual tour guides.
 A Wagon Master may have some knowledge, but he won't be anywhere near the level of a registered tour guide who actually lives in the area and has passed exams on knowledge.